perseas/Pyrseas/docs/cmdargs.rst

                --user <username>

     `User name` to connect as.
-The default user name is determined by PostgreSQL (normally, the name of the user running the program).
+The default user name is determined by Postgres (normally, the name of the user running the program).

 .. cmdoption:: --version